 Agriculture and associated agricultural activities are major contributors to the Arkansas economy.
 Agriculture is defined as the sum of agricultural production and processing activities, unless otherwise specified, and includes crop and animal production and processing, agricultural support industries, forestry and forest products, and textile goods.
-Agriculture contributes to the economy through direct agricultural production and value-added processing, leading to economic activity in other parts of the economy.
+Agriculture contributes to the economy through direct agricultural production and processing, leading to economic activity in other parts of the economy.

-This report is the fifteenth in a series that examines agriculture's economic contribution to the Arkansas economy.
-The total economic contribution of agriculture (direct, indirect, and induced effects) on value added, employment, and labor income was estimated with the Impact Analysis for Planning System (IMPLAN) for the most recent year available, 2020.
+This report is the sixteenth in a series that examines agriculture's economic contribution to the Arkansas economy.
+The total economic contribution of agriculture (direct, indirect, and induced effects) on value added, employment, and labor income was estimated with the Impact Analysis for Planning System (IMPLAN) for the most recent year available, 2021.
 Key findings of the IMPLAN analysis are as follows:

-- Aggregate Agriculture contributed \$19.0B in total value added to the state economy; this is \$0.14 of every \$1 in value generated in the state. - Aggregate Agriculture accounted for 243,165 jobs, which is over 14.9% of all jobs in the state.
-Over one-half of these (144,358), or 8.9% of all state employment, are in the agriculture production, processing and agriculture-related industries. - Aggregate Agriculture contributed \$12.1B in labor income, or 14.6% of the state's total labor income, including agriculture payrolls, which totaled \$10.2B, or 13.6% of total state wages. - Aggregate Agriculture generates value added, employment, and income in all 20 of the 2-digit NAICS aggregated industries in the state.
+- Aggregate Agriculture contributed \$20.9B in total value added to the state economy; this is \$0.14 of every \$1 in value generated in the state. - Aggregate Agriculture accounted for 235,193 jobs, which is over 14.3% of all jobs in the state.
+Over one-half of these (148,882), or 9.1% of all state employment, are in the agriculture production, processing and agriculture-related industries. - Aggregate Agriculture contributed \$11.2B in labor income, or 12.6% of the state's total labor income, including agriculture payrolls, which totaled \$5.5B, or 6.9% of total state wages. - Aggregate Agriculture generates value added, employment, and income in all 20 of the 2-digit NAICS aggregated industries in the state.
 Almost half of agriculture's contribution to value added occurs in industries closely tied to agriculture but not defined as part of the agriculture sector, such as Real Estate and Rental, Wholesale Trade, and Manufacturing.

-Including direct, indirect, and induced effects, agriculture generates one in seven jobs and almost 15% of value added in the state.
+Including direct, indirect, and induced effects, agriculture generates one in seven jobs and almost 14% of value added in the state.
 The diversity of the state's agriculture helps mitigate the effects of low world market prices or trade embargoes on commodities.
 Crops, animal agriculture, and forestry production and processing are all major contributors to agriculture and to the state's economy.
-The large and diverse natural resource base of the state provides the opportunity for agriculture to change and develop new value added and bio-energy industries.
-The size and diversity of the state's agriculture contribute greatly to the well-being of Arkansans and to the stability of the state's economy.
+The large and diverse natural resource base of the state provides the opportunity for agriculture to change and develop new industries.
+The size and diversity of the state's agriculture sector contribute greatly to the well-being of Arkansans and to the stability of the state's economy.

-Note: In some cases, numbers reported in this research report may be different than numbers reported in its companion document, the booklet Arkansas Agriculture Profile: Pocket Facts 2022 (English and Popp, 2022) due to rounding.
+Note: In some cases, numbers reported in this research report may be different than numbers reported in its companion document, the booklet Arkansas Agriculture Profile: Pocket Facts 2023 (English and Popp, 2023) due to rounding.